There are many ways you can save for retirement, but pension schemes are specially designed for the job.

 Phased in between 2012 and 2018, all employers are having to automatically enrol most people into a work-based pension scheme and pay into it on your behalf.
 You will be able to opt out if you want to - though bear in mind that giving up an employer's contribution is like turning down a pay rise.

 You may already be in a workplace scheme.
-You may be able to join an occupational pension scheme through work (also often called a company pension scheme or superannuation scheme).
-Your employer must pay contributions to the scheme (and typically you do too), so not joining is like turning down part of your pay.
+You may be able to join a company pension scheme through work (also often called an occupational pension scheme or superannuation scheme).
+Your employer must pay contributions to the scheme (and typically you do too), so not joining is like rejecting part of your pay.

 You may be able to take out another sort of pension through your workplace.
 This could be a group personal pension (GPP) or a stakeholder pension.
-If a GPP is the only scheme on offer at work, your employer must make contributions on your behalf equal to at least 3 per cent of your pay.
-Your employer does not have to pay anything into a stakeholder pension for you, but might do so.
+If automatic enrolment does not apply to you yet and a GPP is the only scheme on offer at work, your employer must make contributions on your behalf equal to at least 3 per cent of your pay.
+Until automatic enrolment applies to you, your employer does not have to pay anything into a stakeholder pension for you, but might do so.

-You might want to do this if you have not joined a scheme at work, you want to save extra or there is no workplace scheme you can join such as if you are self-employed or the firm you work for is very small.
+You might want to do this if you have not joined a scheme at work, you want to save extra, there is no workplace scheme you can join, you are self-employed or you're not working.

 Self-employed people can choose to join the National Employment Saving Trust (but do not, of course, benefit from any employer contributions).
 You can find out more on the NEST website.

 The pension rules are complicated.
 But, broadly, the amount you can save each year through private pension plans (whether through work or your own personal pensions) is the greatest of: £3,600 or a sum equal to the whole of your UK earnings.
-In addition, the amount by which your pension savings increase in a year (for example, through paying in contributions) cannot normally exceed £50,000 (falling to £40,000 from April 2014).
+In addition, the amount by which your pension savings increase in a year (for example, through paying in contributions) cannot normally exceed £40,000 (was £50,000 before 6 April 2014).

 For help working out the amount of pension your retirement savings might provide or to check how much you might need to save to produce a given amount of pension, use our pension calculator.